 Certain projects, such as rain gardens, shoreline restorations and use of lake water for irrigation may be eligible for cost share assistance.
 Please see our Cost Share page for more information.

-Applicants for the 2nd Annual Water Quality Improvement Award must apply by September 2017.
+The application deadline for the 2nd Annual Water Quality Improvement Award was October 20, 2017.

 2016 Award Winners

 In 2016 the Water Quality Improvement Award was awarded to four families, each of whom installed best management practices.
 The 2016 Award winners were: Pete and Elizabeth Guidarelli; John and Rondi Phillips; Gene and Nicole Martens; and Linda Wiecher.

 It is the hope of Jodi See and Elizabeth Shramm, co-chairs of the contest, that the award winning projects “will inspire others to consider what they themselves can do to protect the water resources we all treasure.
 These families are true stewards in our area as leaders of our effort to educate our community that everyone, whether you live on the lake or not, makes a difference in the water quality of lakes and rivers.
 Every drop counts!”

 Pete and Elizabeth Guidarelli removed the grass in their front yard and replaced it with a rain garden and a rain garden.
 The Guidarellis directed their downspouts to flow into the rain garden.
 They now use much less water and no chemicals but have a beautifully landscaped yard.